sciZer0/7/v/README.md

 ***So massive votes aren't any problem now in terms of technology.***

-***Also, there are the tools to decrease for the majority of Voters the need to really vote on proposal, keeping only monitoring.***
+***Also, there are the tools to decrease for the majority of Voters the need to really vote on proposals, keeping only monitoring.***

 ***Plus, Garbage-Collecting technologies help reduce the blockchain's storage of no longer used/maintained data.***